 “These shades attach to the highest point and are stretched out over the cockpit of the cover, using Carbiepoles to pull the tension over the back of the boat,” Hyduck says.
-“When we make these covers, we put a roughly 3% arch on the sides of the cover to allow the material to stretch and pull tight, eliminating the sag in the center of
+“When we make these covers, we put a roughly 3% arch on the sides of the cover to allow the material to stretch and pull tight, eliminating the sag in the center of the covers.”

 Evolving boat styles push trends

 Most of Hyduck’s customers use the cockpit covers but have been switching to sunfly shades since these allow people to use more of the boat’s back area.
-Mike Charlton, owner of Charlton’s Marine Canvas, Yorktown, Va., says that sunflys are also a popular choice for
+Mike Charlton, owner of Charlton’s Marine Canvas, Yorktown, Va., says that sunflys are also a popular choice for his customers.

 “One of the biggest changes in my area is that people are buying more center-console boats,” he explains, saying people are stepping away from cabins because of the space they consume, heightening the demand for temporary shade solutions.

 “This style of boat provides a lot of function for the average fisherman.
 But when they take their families out, the T-tops don’t provide much shade at all,” Charlton says.
 “Customers also tend not to want something that will permanently compromise the look of the boat.
 This is where the sunfly comes in handy.”